MASP-Solutions/MLM-IDEX/README.md

 ![Alt text](./Photos/mlm%20idex.13.jpg)<br/>

 ## English<br/>
-BLV MLM IDEX is a italian project started in August 2020 in collaboration with Loris Granatella and Mario Salerno.<br/> We redesigned Ben Levi's BLV MGN Cube and created an IDEX version.<br/> This printer allows you to create copy, mirror and IDEX configuration prints (using two different colours or materials).<br/>
+BLV MLM IDEX is a italian project started in August 2020 in collaboration with Maicol Spazzini (MASP-Solutions), Loris Granatella and Mario Salerno.<br/>
+We redesigned Ben Levi's BLV MGN Cube and created an IDEX version.<br/> This printer allows you to create copy, mirror and IDEX configuration prints (using two different colours or materials).<br/>
 The MLM IDEX is equipped with MASP Hotend MK8-R All Metal with adjustable titanium throat, Duet 2 Wi-Fi, Duex5.<br/>